CowPat101/MalQR/README.md

 modelv9_float16.tflite - model created using the process from "light_convert.py" and then onnx2tf

-Survey_Results.xlsx - Results from the survey conducted with anonymous participants.
-Calculations for working out the SUS score can also be found within this document.

 Folder "Android" contains all files relating to the QR code scanning Android application created.
 Go to: "Android > app > src > main" to access all main files.
 Additionally, open the project up in Android studio for an easier viewing experience.

 	The "Android" folder contains the main following files: